AguaClara/Fluoride-Auto/Fluoride_Summer2018.md

 Figure 4: The fluoride probe used to measure effluent fluoride concentration.

 The fluoride probe uses an ion-sensitive electrode ([Light, 1975](https://github.com/AguaClara/fluoride/blob/master/Summer%202018%20fluoride%20report/fluoride_paper.pdf)).
 When the fluoride probe is placed into a solution, the probe outputs a voltage reading.
 This voltage reading can then be converted to a fluoride concentration by using a calibration curve.

+**Ian's Comments:** Have you looked at all into getting another probe?
+If so add some documentation on your progress there

 ### Calibration Curve
 The calibration curve was generated by formulating various concentrations of fluoride and measuring each sample with the fluoride probe (Table 3).